 I chose option D.

 As I laid there on my back, completely spread eagled and totally freaked out, I looked between my feet and there was a large platypus staring straight at me, chewing some mud.
-(Aussies always love a good practical joke–he must have known I was a Yank.)
+(Aussies always love a good practical joke–especially if it’s on a Yank.)

-He was quite a bold little guy because even as I stood back up and tried to get a photo of him, he hung around so close I could’ve reached out and touched him if I wanted to.
+He was quite a bold little guy because even as I stood back up with my knees knocking and tried to get a photo of him, he hung around so close I could’ve reached out and touched him.
 Though he wasn’t as deadly as the imaginary Tasmanian water python, the males still have venomous spurs on their hind feet, so I decided to keep my hands to myself.

 I thank and praise God that I didn’t strike my foot (and my camera) against a stone, because if I had, you wouldn’t be looking at this photograph of Horseshoe Falls.

 “If you make the Most High your dwelling–even the LORD, who is my refuge–then no harm will befall you, no disaster will come near your tent.
 For he will command his angels concerning you to guard you in all your ways; they will lift you up in their hands, so that you will not strike your foot against a stone.”
 (Psalm 91:9-12)